rubentrancoso/mailserver-quicksetup/README.md

 At the momment it just do not cover some few steps that I will be working on to be solved.

+### Status from current version

+September-18-2017 - All the installation process, except that you need to manually finish postmifadmin setup by entering https://mail.domain.tld/setup.php

 ## How to use it

 ### Preparation